-- 7.4.2.1 Composition.
-The Teacher Evaluation Committee shall be composed of teachers, administrators and community members and conducted in accordance with Colorado statute and Article 10 of the Master Agreement.
-The Teacher Evaluation Committee shall be able to create subcommittees with the purpose of ensuring the Professional Teacher Evaluation System is appropriately and fairly adapted for all members of the bargaining unit. - 7.4.2.1.1 Student Services Representation and Subcommittee.
-The Teacher Evaluation Committee shall include a representative of the student services department, and shall establish a subcommittee of DCTA members and managers from the Student Services department whose purpose is to fairly and appropriately adapt the professional evaluation system to the disciplines they represent. - 7.4.2.1.2 Charge of the Teacher Evaluation Committee.
-The Teacher Evaluation Committee shall design a system for evaluating teacher performance that includes the following specifications established by the Joint Task Force on Teacher Compensation: - Emphasizes inter-rater reliability - Based on a fall-to-spring evaluation cycle - Uses well-developed rubrics articulating different levels of teacher performance - Makes clear distinctions between professional evaluation and corrective action - Incorporates formative and summative peer evaluation - Incorporates peer assistance for teachers whose performance is found unsatisfactory - Includes a component for a 30 to 90 day remediation plan - Includes a development plan that begins concurrently with the 30 to 90 day remediation plan but runs a minimum of one yearâs length if the teacher is successful on the remediation plan. - Allows for "special evaluation" should a teacherâs performance be identified as unsatisfactory in years out of the evaluation cycle - Incorporates a self-evaluation component - 7.4.2.3 Commitment to Pilot Testing the Professional Teacher Evaluation System.
-Prior to implementing the Professional Teacher Evaluation System to make compensation decisions according to the provisions of this Agreement, the Teacher Evaluation Committee shall conduct trials and evaluate the fairness and effectiveness of the evaluation system for the purpose of accurately observing and improving teacher performance, and for making compensation decisions. - 7.4.2.4 Timeline.
-The recommendations of the Teacher Evaluation Committee may lead to revision of Article 10 of the Master Agreement as a part of contract negotiations in the spring 2005 or at any other time mutually agreed to by the District and Association. - 7.4.3 Timeline for Professional Evaluation and Compensation for Satisfactory Performance.
-Other than special evaluation, all professional evaluation of teachers under the Professional Compensation System for Teachers shall be conducted on a timeline determined by the teacherâs years of service with the district.
-The Department of Human Resources shall be responsible for maintaining accurate records of years of service to determine the years when teachers are eligible for professional evaluation. - 7.4.3.1 Probationary Evaluation.
+- 7.4.1 Composition of Committee.
+The Teacher Evaluation Committee (also known as the 1338 Committee) shall be composed of teachers, administrators and community members and conducted in accordance with Colorado statute and Article 10 of the Master Agreement.
+The Teacher Evaluation Committee shall be able to create subcommittees with the purpose of ensuring the Professional Teacher Evaluation System is appropriately and fairly adapted for all members of the bargaining unit.
+All changes to the teacher evaluation process will be presented to the Board of Education for final approval. - 7.4.1.1 Student Services Representation and Subcommittee.
+The Teacher Evaluation Committee shall include a representative of the student services department, and shall establish a subcommittee of DCTA members and managers from the Student Services department whose purpose is to fairly and appropriately adapt the professional evaluation system to the disciplines they represent. - 7.4.2 Charge of the Teacher Evaluation Committee.
+The Teacher Evaluation Committee shall use program data and other sources to review the system for evaluating teacher performance and to ensure that it includes the following specifications:

+- · Emphasizes inter-rater reliability - Based on a fall-to-spring evaluation cycle - Uses well-developed rubrics articulating different levels of teacher performance - Makes clear distinctions between professional evaluation and corrective action - Incorporates formative and summative peer evaluation - Incorporates peer assistance for teachers whose performance is found unsatisfactory - Includes a Collaborative Action Plan that begins upon the successful completion of a remediation plan but runs a minimum of one year's length if the teacher is successful on the remediation plan. - Allows for "special evaluation" should a teacher's performance be identified as unsatisfactory in years out of the evaluation cycle - Incorporates a self-evaluation component - 7.4.3 Timeline for Professional Evaluation and Compensation for Satisfactory Performance.
+Other than special evaluation, all professional evaluation of teachers under the Professional Compensation System for Teachers shall be conducted on a timeline determined by the teacher's years of service with the district.
+The Department of Human Resources shall be responsible for maintaining accurate records of years of service to determine the years when teachers are eligible for professional evaluation. - 7.4.3.1 Effective September 1, 2009, in the first 14 years of a teachers credited experience in the district, the increase shall be base building.
+After 14 years of experience credit there shall be no further increases. - 7.4.3.2 Probationary Evaluation.
 Probationary teachers shall be evaluated every year for the first three years of their service in the District.
-Upon receiving a satisfactory evaluation, probationary teachers shall receive a salary increase of 1% of the index.
-Increases for satisfactory probationary evaluation shall be effective July 1 of the upcoming school year. - 7.4.3.2 Non-Probationary Evaluation.
-Non-Probationary teachers shall be evaluated every three years, beginning with their fourth year of service in the District.
-Upon receiving a satisfactory evaluation, non-probationary teachers shall receive a salary increase of 3% of index.
-Increases for satisfactory non-probationary evaluation shall be effective July 1 of the upcoming school year.
+Upon receiving a satisfactory evaluation, probationary teachers shall receive a base building incentive of 1% of the index.
+Increases for satisfactory probationary evaluation shall be effective at the beginning of the contract year as defined in the Master Agreement. - 7.4.3.3 Non-Probationary Evaluation.
+Non-Probationary teachers shall be evaluated every three years, beginning with their first year of non-probationary service in the District.
+Upon receiving a satisfactory evaluation, non-probationary teachers shall receive a base building incentive of 3% of index.
+Increases for satisfactory non-probationary evaluation shall be effective in the upcoming school year at the beginning of the contract year as defined in the Master Agreement.

-Table One: Timeline for Conducting Teacher Evaluation Years Probationary Evaluation Service Non-Probationary Evaluation Evalu ation Service 1 2 2 3 4 7 10 13 16 19 22 25 28 31 34 37 40 43 46 49
+Table One: Timeline for Conducting Teacher Evaluation Years of Non-Probationary Evaluation Service 1 2 3 4 7 10 13 16 19 22 25 28 31 34 37 40 43 46 49